Members and Collaborators - LINDES: Linguistic Descriptions of English

 Izaskun Elorza

-Izaskun Elorza is Associate Professor in English Language and Linguistics at the Department of English Studies of the University of Salamanca.
-She has been Honorary Research Associate at the University of Liverpool and has lectured through international exchange programmes and personal invitations at the University of Cardiff, the University of Iceland and the University of Porto.
-Her research interests focus on multimodal discourse analysis, systemic functional linguistics and grammar, corpus linguistics, and the applications of those to educational, professional and social contexts.
+Izaskun Elorza is Senior Lecturer in English Language and Linguistics at the Department of English Studies of the University of Salamanca.
+She has been Affiliate Scholar at the University of Glasgow (2023-2024) and Honorary Research Associate at the University of Liverpool (2006-2007), and has lectured through international exchange programmes and personal invitations at the University of Cardiff and the University of Iceland, among others.
+Her research interests focus on systemic functional multimodal discourse analysis (SF-MDA), corpus-assisted analysis, and their applications to educational, professional and social contexts.

 Blanca García Riaza